 This makes all the difference between lightly reminding potential customers about your brand, and stalking them until they hate you.
 You can set it at a campaign, ad group, or ad level on any Ad Network.
 By doing this you not only reduce the chances of seeming too pushy but you also reduce the costs of advertising by targeting only the people who seem interested in your business.

 Refine Your Targeting

-In order to minimize your ad budget on people who aren’t that interested in what you have to offer, it’s important to consider the time a potential customer spent on your website, the longer someone stays on your site the greater the chance of being interested in your products or services.
+To minimize your ad budget on people who aren’t that interested in what you have to offer, it’s important to consider the time a potential customer spent on your website, the longer someone stays on your site the greater the chance of being interested in your products or services.
 So, it is better to filter out people who don’t spend enough time on your site or who didn’t visit specific product pages on your website…

 Segment Your Audience

-By segmenting potential customers based on their behaviour with your brand, you can address in a more customized way their concerns across the entire customer value journey, allowing you to spend resources wisely so that unsuitable marketing campaigns don’t waste funds on groups who aren’t interested.
+By segmenting potential customers based on their behavior with your brand, you can address in a more customized way their concerns across the entire customer value journey, allowing you to spend resources wisely so that unsuitable marketing campaigns don’t waste funds on groups who aren’t interested.